 Compounding these problems is uncertainty surrounding the amount of biomass that is available now and into the future.
-Although the Ministry of Forests, Lands & Natural Resource Operations has considerable information on the area impacted by the mountain pine beetle, forecasts on actual long-term availability for bioenergy is unclear, because future availability is limited by:
+Although the Ministry of Forests, Lands & Natural Resource Operations and Rural Development has considerable information on the area impacted by the mountain pine beetle, forecasts on actual long-term availability for bioenergy is unclear, because future availability is limited by:

 - 1. The regulated, forest management unit based AAC and future changes to the AAC. - 2.
-The demands of existing forest tenure license holders (predominately sawmills) on the AAC for certain grades of log. - 3.
-The varying technological ability of sawmills to process lower grades of MPB-killed trees. - 4.
-The business-to-business agreements that existing biomass users have in place with forest licensees. - 5.
-The rate of change in log-quality coming from MPB-killed stands. - 6.
-The rate that trees blow-down as the time since death increases. - 7.
-The increased volume losses to forest fire. - 8.
-The distance an IPP is willing to go acquire biomass fuel (or the maximum delivered wood cost that an IPP can accept). - 9.
-Uncertainties inherent in the quality of the forest inventory - 10.
-Difficulties in using the inventory to spatially identify the location of potential "biomass" stands.
+The demands of existing forest tenure license holders (predominately sawmills) on the AAC for certain grades of log.

+- 3. The business-to-business agreements that existing biomass users have in place with forest licensees. - 4.
+The rate that trees blow-down as the time since death increases. - 5.
+Increased losses of timber to forest fire. - 6.
+The distance an IPP is willing to go acquire biomass fuel (or the maximum delivered wood cost that an IPP can accept). - 7.
+Uncertainties inherent in the quality of the Provincial forest inventory - 8.
+Difficulties in using the existing BC Government's' forest inventory to spatially identify the location of potential "biomass" stands.

-As a result of these issues, the establishment of green-field bioenergy facilities focused on the utilization of dead-pine in the BC Interior has been fraught with hurdles.
-Notwithstanding these factors, two new large green-field bioenergy facilities were being constructed in 2015.
-Supported by BC Hydro Electricity Purchase Agreements, one plant is being constructed in Merritt, the other in Fort St. James.
+As a result of these issues, establishment of green-field bioenergy facilities focused on the utilization of dead-pine in the BC Interior has been difficult.
+Notwithstanding these factors, two new large green-field bioenergy facilities began construction in 2015 and should be operational in 2018.
+Supported by BC Hydro Electricity Purchase Agreements, one plant is in Merritt, the other in Fort St. James.